agrogan1/dataviz/data-driven-report-demo/README.md

 These different document formats will be *knit* using the most up to date data from the data source, meaning that documents can in some sense be *self-updating*.

 The RMarkdown system allows rapid updating of timely content into multiple output formats.

+> NB: In order to not distract from the overall idea, these examples use the *lorem ipsum* placeholder text that can be found all around the typography and typesetting worlds.

 An example data driven document can be found here.